userver-framework/userver/scripts/docs/en/userver/testing.md

 As usual, gmock is available in `<gmock/gmock.h>`.

-See also utest::PrintTestName for info on how to simplify writing paramtrized tests and [official gtest documentation](https://google.github.io/googletest/).
+See also utest::PrintTestName for info on how to simplify writing parametrized tests and [official gtest documentation](https://google.github.io/googletest/).

 ### Coroutine environment